 The heaviest users of physical health services, that 5 percent of the population on which we spend fifty percent of our health budget.
-The majority of them have either a mental health issue, or a substance use disorder.
+The majority of them have either a mental health issue or a substance use disorder.
 More productivity, measured in days of work missed, is lost due to depression than most of the serious illnesses combined.
 Why then is it so difficult for those who need treatment for a mental or behavioral disorder to get treatment?

 The majority of the mentally ill do not get treatment.

 Fifty-five percent of the mentally ill receive no treatment.
-The statistics for those with a substance use disorder is even worse.
+The statistics for those with a substance use disorder are even worse.
 Since 2013 the rate of treatment has risen, slightly.
 But the continuing reality is that majority of mentally ill people do not get treatment.

 Every time there is a high-profile violent event, the news asks if that person has a history of mental illness.
 Even when they have been identified as a mentally ill person the odds are less than fifty-fifty that they were able to access treatment.

 People who voluntarily come in for treatment most of the time are those who have depression and they realize they need help.
-If they are planning on killing themselves or others they may get easier accesses to the mental health system.
+If they are planning on killing themselves or others they may get easier access to the mental health system.
 If their symptoms are less severe they may be told they are not seriously enough mentally ill to get treated just now.
 Wait till you begin feeling like killing someone and then call again.

-Cost, capacity and cognitions are keeping people out of treatment.
+Cost, capacity, and cognitions are keeping people out of treatment.

 The parity provisions in the current law were intended to make sure that behavioral health benefits were just as available as physical health ones.
 Accessing behavioral health services continue to be a challenge for both client and providers.

 Recent surveys tell us that we have at best half the number of therapists that are needed to see the number of people who need services.
-The result of this imbalance between supply and demand is that there are longer waits for services and people who really do need help may get turned away.
+The result of this imbalance between supply and demand is that there are long waits for services and people who really do need help may get turned away.

 Mental illness gets in the way of getting treated.

 People with anxiety get nervous around others.
 They cope by avoiding people.
-In treatment they are often too scared to wait in crowded lobbies.
+In treatment, they are often too scared to wait in crowded lobbies.
 They miss appointments and then get dropped for noncompliance.
 Distance or telemedicine is one possible solution but there are still issues about who can do this and when or if insurance will pay if you just talk with this client by phone or internet.

-A symptom of depression is loss of motivation.
+A symptom of depression is a loss of motivation.
 Severely depressed people do not have the energy to show up some days.
 Being symptomatic can get you turned away from treatment.

 Drug and alcohol issues get almost no treatment.

 Most drug and alcohol treatment is done in outpatient treatment settings.
-Despite parity laws it has been increasingly difficult to get insurance to pay for treatment.
+Despite parity laws, it has been increasingly difficult to get insurance to pay for treatment.
 While we are making some progress at getting a few more of the mentally ill into treatment the percentages of those with a substance use disorder has not changed significantly in recent years.

-Among those who really need treatment but don’t get it, a major barrier to treatment is the addict/alcoholics own thinking.
+Among those who really need treatment but don’t get it, a major barrier to treatment is the addict/alcoholics’ own thinking.
 Most would like to find a way to continue using or drinking and still not be addicted or an alcoholic.
 Admitting you have an illness, especially the one called addiction is a hard notion for most people to swallow.